Swagkinator/Swagkinator.github.io/README.md

        Finished data relay functions all bundled into 2 classes Was happy because his code was pretty (by Jion standards) Yubin:Continued working on User Interface.
 Kept running into problems with javax.swing.
 AHHH GUI IS STRESS!
+        Was really angry because FileReader wasn't working

 Tuesday June 2nd 2015:
+  Jion:
+  Yubin: FileReader is fully functional with no bugs!
+YAY ( I am definitely a morning person )

 Project Outline: